• Skip to primary navigation

 Others – You will also need plain yogurt (curd, dahi) and fresh ginger.

-To temper the pudina coconut chutney, you will need vegetable oil, asafoetida (hing), mustard seeds, white urad dal (split and skinned black lentils), curry leaves, and dry red chillies.
+You will need oil, asafetida (hing), brown mustard seeds, white urad dal (split and skinned black lentils), curry leaves, and dry red chilies to temper the pudina coconut chutney.

 Skip asafetida for a gluten-free version.